PreciselyData/cloudnative-geocoding/kubernetes/ggs/nfs-data/MicrosoftAKSReferenceData.md

 This reference data deployment process needs to be executed only once for the Geocoding application deployment.
 You only need to re-run it when you want to update the deployed data, such as with a new vintage, or if you want to add support for additional countries.
 At that time, you can use the staging process to prepare a new, separate, persistent volume and then update your running deployment of the Geocoding application to use that new persistent volume with zero application downtime.

 ## Create and configure an Azure Files share
-The following directions will guide you through the process of preparing an `Azure Files` for your deployment by using the `Azure CLI`.
+The following directions will guide you through the process of preparing an `Azure Files` instance for your deployment by using the `Azure CLI`.
 If you have already created and configured an ` Azure Files share` that you want to use, and it is accessible from your AKS cluster, then you can skip this step and move on to the next.

 #### 1. Deploy the CSI Driver - this will be used to mount  Azure Files storage with a persistent volume.
 ```